Police warn suspect wanted for murder in Oklahoma may be in Little Rock - NewsBreak

 LITTLE ROCK, Ark. – Police in Little Rock are warning the public that a man wanted for murder in Oklahoma may be living in the capital city and hiding from authorities.

-Officials with the Little Rock Police Department say Jayveon Washington is facing a charge of first-degree murder in connection with a case out of Tulsa.Tesla shipping error could cost Edmond woman thousands
+Officials with the Little Rock Police Department say Jayveon Washington is facing a charge of first-degree murder in connection with a case out of Tulsa.LRPD make arrest in deadly 2017 drive-by shooting investigation

 On Thursday, the LRPD released an earlier photo of Washington, noting that investigators believe the man has lost weight since it was taken.
 They also said he could be identified by tattoos on his neck and arms.